MatteoM95/Real-time-Domain-Adaptation-in-Semantic-Segmentation/StyleSwap code/README.md

 ```

 There are several command line arguments, the important ones are listed below
 * `--dataset`: path to training dataset, the path should point to a folder containing another folder with all the training images.
-I used COCO 2014 Training images dataset [80K/13GB] [(download)](https://cocodataset.org/#download).
+A smaller dataset of IDDA is used to train the model
 * `--style-image`: path to style-image.
 * `--save-model-dir`: path to folder where trained model will be saved.
 * `--cuda`: set it to 1 for running on GPU, 0 for CPU.